Betterment/betterlint/README.md

 This cop requires you to explicitly provide an HTTP status code when rendering a response in the create, update, and destroy actions.
 When autocorrecting, this will automatically add `status: :unprocessable_entity` or `status: :ok` depending on what you're rendering.

+### Betterment/UseGlobalStrictLoading/ByDefaultForModels

+This cop identifies models where `self.strict_loading_by_default` is assigned to explicitly, and prefers that it be removed in favor of using the global strict loading settings.

+We use this to create a `.rubocop_todo.yml` file showing all the models that have been explicitly configured, so that we can "burn down" and lean more heavily on using global settings.
+We prefer to enable strict loading by default globally, but transioning a large Rails application to work in that state is difficult and must be broken down into smaller steps.
+Our workflow is to change all models to turn off strict loading, regenerate our rubocop todo file, then enable the flag globally.
+Then on a model-by-model basis we'll enable them one at a time, and fix all spec failures per model.

+This allows us two benefits:

+1. We can gradually change code used by older models to use strict loading without having to fix the world all at once.
+2. All new models will strict load by default, forcing us to specify the objcts to load up-front in our controllers and other call sites.

+### Betterment/UseGlobalStrictLoading/ForAssociations

+This cop identifies associations where `:strict_loading` is set explicitly, and prefers that it be removed in favor of using the global strict loading settings.

+This is related to the [Betterment/UseGlobalStrictLoading/ByDefaultForModels](#bettermentuseglobalstrictloadingbydefaultformodels) cop, but allows for more granular enablement and disablement of associations within a model.
+The intention is similar, in that we are using this cop to help "burn down" code to strict load, but it allows us to focus on the per-association level.
+Some models may have quite a lot of usage, so enabling it for a model might cause thousands of failures in the specs.
+In those cases we will disable all the associations, and then work through them one at a time until all code that uses the model strict loads.